 Allergies

 Cats can also experience hair loss from allergic reactions.
-Common allergens include food, environmental factors such as pollen or dust mites, and certain materials like plastic or wool.
+Common allergens include foods, environmental factors such as pollen and dust mites, and certain materials like plastic and wool.

 Allergic reactions often manifest as itching, redness, and hair loss, particularly around the face, neck, and tail.
 Food allergies are particularly challenging to diagnose, as they can develop at any stage of life.